-In the event that a CMA transports a private key from one cryptographic module to another, the private key must be encrypted during transport using a FIPS approved algorithm and at a bit strength commensurate with the key being transported..
+In the event that a private key is transported from one cryptographic module to another, to include key recovery operations, the private key must be encrypted during transport using a FIPS approved algorithm and at a bit strength commensurate with the key being transported.
 Private keys must never exist in plain text form outside the cryptographic module boundary.

-The system must protect private or symmetric keys used to encrypt other private keys for transport, from disclosure.
+Private or symmetric keys used to encrypt other private keys for transport, must be protected from disclosure.
 The protection of these keys must be commensurate with that provided the data protected by the certificate associated with the private key.